Use Case case study

 Use Case case study – UML Modelling

-In this Use Case case study, I am going to present a case study of the airport check-in system.
-The case study includes the identification of actors, use cases and scenarios including activity diagrams.
+In this Use Case case study, I am going to present a case study of airport check-in system.
+The case study includes identification of actors, use cases and scenarios including activity diagram.
 I have used a generic case study approach and can be used in any software project.
 This case study is useful for every business analysis study.

 Case study description

 This proposed software system is to be designed to allow passengers to check in and get the boarding pass for flying.
-The baggage can also be checked in, which is optional.
-The check-in can happen by the counter clerk or by the passenger using the kiosk.
+The baggage can also be checked-in, which is optional.
+The check-in can happen by the counter clerk or by the passenger using kiosk.

-The system should allow individuals as well as groups of passengers to check in through the system.
+The system should allow individuals as well as group of passengers to check-in through the system.
 The boarding pass can be issued through this system.
 Passengers below 4 yrs need not have tickets.
-The airport also allows provisioning for the special needs of passengers like wheelchairs etc.
+The airport also allows to provision for the special needs of passengers like wheelchair etc.

 The system should also be able to capture the fact that the baggage for a passenger is screened by security.